alejandrogm90/DEB-Package-Builder/README.md

 DEB-Package-Builder
 ======================

-# Crea pagetes DEB
+# Create DEB packages
-Crea una plantilla o empaqueta tu propio programa según el modelo DEB ( esto generará un paquete ".deb").
+Create a template or packaging your own program according to the DEB model (this will generate a ".deb" package).

-## ARGUMENTOS
+## ARGUMENTS
 - -h o --help               Help
 - -cr o --create            Create a new project
 - -co o --codificate        Codificate a project as ".deb"